Marketing Trends Series: The Growing Popularity of Live Streaming Video

 Last year was a big year for live streaming video technology.
 Facebook launched its brand new Facebook Live feature, and new technologies like VR live streaming and 360-degree video streaming were created.
 Meanwhile, records were consistently set for the number of people viewing live streams.

 Who uses streaming live video and for what purpose?
 Experian now uses live video feed to help customers with credit.
-DigitalMarketer uses it to meet with their partners from within a private Facebook group.
+DigitalMarketer uses it to meet with its partners from within a private Facebook group.
 Nissan used it to launch a new vehicle.
 General Electric used drones and Periscope while Taco Bell did a mock press conference.
 Curt Landry Ministries, in rural northeast Oklahoma, allows believers (7,500 of them) to stream live with the ministry twice a week from around the globe!

 Live streaming video has continued to be a major force in the world of digital marketing.